top of page

 -

-What should I really know before purchasing anything natural?While I am an herbalist, I am not a Doctor.
+What should I know before purchasing anything natural?While I am an herbalist, I am not a doctor.
 I do not make health claims, offer health-related advice, or diagnose conditions.
 The literature here is for educational purposes only and is not meant to replace the diagnosis or treatment of medical professionals.
 The information in this listing is not intended to diagnose, treat, cure, or prevent any disease.
 Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition or any health-related concern.
-I only offer my opinion and resources based on research, product testing amongst ourselves, and customer reviews.
+I only offer my opinion and resources based on research, product testing among ourselves, and customer reviews.
 All sales are final.
 Use at your own risk.
 I am not responsible for accidents, misuse, or adverse reactions.
 Please do your own research and learn any precautions associated with any of the natural herbs or products.

 bottom of page